vladzima/workflowy-mcp/README.md

 ## ⚠️ Important Limitations

-**The WorkFlowy API does not provide a way to discover existing node IDs.** This means:
+**The WorkFlowy API has significant discovery limitations:**

-- ❌ Cannot list your root-level nodes
+- ✅ **CAN** list root-level nodes (call `list_nodes` without parent_id)
+- ✅ **CAN** navigate down the tree by listing children of discovered nodes
-- ❌ Cannot search for nodes by name or content
+- ❌ **CANNOT** search for nodes by name or content
-- ❌ Cannot browse your existing WorkFlowy outline
-- ✅ Can only work with nodes you create via this MCP server
+- ❌ **CANNOT** jump directly to deeply nested nodes
-- ✅ Can work with node IDs you manually copy from WorkFlowy's web interface
+- ❌ **CANNOT** use node IDs from WorkFlowy web URLs (they use different IDs)

-**Practical Impact:** You must either:
+**Practical Impact:**
-1. Create new nodes first (the API returns their IDs), then operate on them
-2. Manually find and copy node IDs from [WorkFlowy's web interface](https://workflowy.com) using the node's menu → "Copy link" and extracting the ID from the URL

-This is a fundamental limitation of the WorkFlowy API, not this MCP implementation.
+- You must navigate hierarchically from root to find existing nodes
+- No text search means manually traversing the tree to find specific content
+- Deep nodes require multiple list operations to reach
+- The web interface IDs (`workflowy.com/#/abc123`) are NOT compatible with API IDs

 ## Quick Start